 I’ve only recently begun to tinker with third party tools to assist with advertising.
 You should definitely check these out…

 This is a tool I recently started using to help create and monitor my own FBX (Facebook retargeting) ads.
 FBX is a very powerful way to target users with ads on Facebook who previously visited your website.

-Perfect Audience and AdRoll (next on the list) are the only two services I’m aware of that are available at a budget that fits small businesses.
+Perfect Audience and AdRoll (next on the list) are the only two services I’m aware of that are available at a A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. that fits small businesses.
 You can even try either one out for free with a $60 free trial.
 Read more about Perfect Audience here.

 I’ve been trying out both Perfect Audience and AdRoll for about a month now.
 Both are very similar with excellent UI to easily set up FBX.
 The one advantage of AdRoll right now is that they offer the ability to create News Feed FBX ads.
 I’m sure this is coming from Perfect Audience soon as well.